 Just Think: Teaching Critical Thinking with Newspapers

 Developing critical thinking skills is an increasingly important part of the curriculum in elementary and secondary schools.
-Using newspapers in the classroom can provide an opportunity for students to practice these new skills as they examine daily coverage of national and local issues.
+Using newspapers and their websites in the classroom can provide an opportunity for students to practice these new skills as they examine coverage of national and local issues.

-Newspapers Canada has released a curriculum guide for teachers intended to offer suggestions for activities using newspaper content in the classroom.
-The comprehensive document titled Just Think: Teaching Critical Thinking with Newspapers includes lesson plans, marking rubrics and other educational resources.
+News Media Canada's curriculum guide for teachers, Just Think: Teaching Critical Thinking with Newspapers, offers suggestions for activities using newspaper content in the classroom.
+This comprehensive document includes lesson plans, marking rubrics and other educational resources.

-Originally developed by the Newspaper Association of America Foundation, the guide has been adapted by Newspapers Canada for use in Canada.
+Originally developed by the Newspaper Association of America Foundation, the guide has been adapted by News Media Canada for use in Canada.

 Family Literacy Day: January 27

 Every year on January 27, ABC Life Literacy Canada hosts Family Literacy Day, the largest national family literacy event in Canada.
 Literacy organizations, schools, libraries and media groups will coordinate numerous literacy-themed events and activities across the country in honour of this special initiative.